AAPL Stock Jumps After Strong Q3 Guidance Shows Signs iPhone Maker Is Resilient To Chip Shortages

 Add us onAdd us on Google

-Apple earned $2.01 per share against expectations of $1.94, while revenue came in at $111.18 billion, which was above expectations of $108.9 billion in its fiscal Q2 2026.
+Apple earned $2.01 per share, above expectations of $1.94, while revenue came in at $111.18 billion, above expectations of $108.9 billion in its fiscal Q2 2026, with strong China sales overshadowing weakness in America and Europe.
+China sales came in at $20.5 billion, up from $16 billion last year.

 iPhone sales in fiscal Q2 jumped 21.7% year-on-year to $56.99 billion, marking its second consecutive quarter of above 20% rise in sales.

-Apple, in its earnings release, also said it would buy back as much as $100 billion in shares and declared a cash dividend of $0.27 per share of the Company’s common stock, a 4% increase.
+Apple, in its earnings release, also said it would buy back as much as $100 billion in shares and declared a cash dividend of $0.27 per share of the company’s common stock, a 4% increase.

 All eyes now turn to John Ternus, who is set to take over the top position at Apple from Tim Cook, starting Sep 1, 2026.
 Cook, who has run the company for 15 years, will remain at Apple as executive chairman.